liyong-li/k8s-pacman-app/docs/README.md

   oc apply -f pacman-app.yaml
   ```

+## Add in the cluster label
-## Add in the cluster label for Cluster 2
+Add the cluster label for Cluster 2 on ACM
+### Steps:
+1. Click left menu > "Automated infrastructure" > "Clusters"
+2. Click on the 3 Dots on the right
+3. Input the Label
 ```bash
 app.kubernetes.io/name=pacman
 ```
+image::docs/images/ACM_Cluster_label_01.png[width=100%]

 # References